Nem3sisX/piedpiper-socialspace/README.md

 - [Acknowledgments](#acknowledgments)

 ## 🧐 Problem Statement <a name = "problem_statement"></a>
-Due to Pandemic, Social Distancing would be prevalant in near upcoming future.
+Due to this Pandemic, Social Distancing would be prevalant in the near upcoming future.
 So we thought that there was a need for effective monitoring of social distancing and crowd control.

 ## 💡 Idea / Solution <a name = "idea"></a>
 A Social Distancing Alert System.
 This System uses existing IP cameras and CCTV cameras to detect if people are at a specific distance and adhere to social distancing or not.
-This system enhances crowd control and monitoring.
+This system hence aims to enhances crowd control and monitoring.

 ## ⛓️ Dependencies / Limitations <a name = "limitations"></a>
 - To be Updated soon!

 ## 🚀 Future Scope <a name = "future_scope"></a>
-- To be Updated soon!
+- Can be deployed anywhere and everywhere.
+- Valid Post-Lockdown too.

 ## 🏁 Getting Started <a name = "getting_started"></a>